Table of Contents

 /** * Returns the list of events this filter listens to. * Dispatcher notifies 2 different events `Dispatcher.before` and `Dispatcher.after`. * By default this class will attach `preDispatch` and `postDispatch` method respectively. * * Override this method at will to only listen to the events you are interested in. * * @return array */ public function implementedEvents() { return [ 'Dispatcher.beforeDispatch' => [ 'callable' => 'handle', 'priority' => $this->_config['priority'] ], 'Dispatcher.afterDispatch' => [ 'callable' => 'handle', 'priority' => $this->_config['priority'] ], ]; } |

-Then, look into _extractCallable
+Then, look into _extractCallable.

 _extractCallable